Eslam-Elwey/Fire_System/README.md

 2. Heat Mode (When Temperature is Higher than 50 c)
 3. Fire State (when Smoke Percentage is over 50 %)

+In Fine Mode : You Can Set New Password For System And save it in internal EEPROM

 In Heat Mode : Indication Yellow Led
 In Fire Mode : Indication Red Led / Motor (Water Pump) / Buzzer Are on